Multilayer Insulation Films

 Common multilayer insulation materials produced for passive thermal control applications include:

-- Metalized films
+- Metalized film

 - Aluminized polyester film